 A lot of the time we sit back and read about Dutch ingenuity with awe.
 But no nation is perfect, especially when you have to contend with sinking land.

 In 2002, construction started on the Amsterdam Zuid-Noord metro line.
-15 years later it was completed but it quickly became evident that Amsterdam’s precarious historical underground was a less than stable foundation for the new metro line.
+It was completed 15 years but it quickly became evident that Amsterdam’s precarious historical underground was less than a stable foundation for the new metro line.
 The result?
 Houses built above it literally began to fall into the earth.